LuisMiguelMedina/Knowledge-on-credit/6 Usability Test/2 Script for the Test.md

 # 2. During the test

-<<Put on the computer the aforementioned prototype>>
+Put on the computer the aforementioned prototype

-<<NOTA: Dada la naturaleza del protocolo, es posible que el entrevistado responda los puntos de la checklist en desorden>>
+Note: Given the nature of the protocol, it is possible for the user to answer the checklist points without order

 ## 2.1 – 2.1 Lesson Selection